GuniDH/Game-Of-Life-Genetic-Algorithm/README.md

 ### **3. Crossover (Recombination)**
 - Two parents are selected using **roulette selection**.
-- The grid is **split into two halves**, and each parent contributes one part.
+- The grid is **split into two**, and each parent contributes one part.
 - This ensures a mix of beneficial traits.

 ### **4. Mutation**